-Thomas J. Zeller, 66, has been a director of the Company since 1997.
+Thomas J. Zeller, 68, has been a director of the Company since 1997.

 Retired.
-Former Chief Executive Officer of RESPEC, a technical consulting and services firm with expertise in engineering, information technologies, and water and natural resources specializing in emerging environmental protection protocols, from January 2011 to August 2011 and served as President from 1995 to January 2011.
+Former Chief Executive Officer of RESPEC, a technical consulting and services firm with expertise in engineering, information technologies, and water and natural resources specializing in emerging environmental protection protocols, in 2011 and served as President from 1995 to 2011.

-Mr. Zeller is currently Presiding Director of our Board of Directors and is a Past Chairman of our Audit Committee.
-His industry experience at RESPEC relates to many of our Company's activities concerning technology, engineering and environmental matters.
+Mr. Zeller's industry experience at RESPEC relates to many of our Company's activities concerning technology, engineering and environmental matters.
 This expertise, in addition to his experience as an executive leader, provides valuable knowledge to our Board and strengthens its collective qualifications, skills and experiences relating to technical aspects of our Company operations and contract relationships.
+He previously served as our Lead Director of our Board of Directors and is a Past Chair of our Audit Committee.